Hamad (DOH) Airport

 With the planned extra-long 2 parallel runways (the Eastern Runway is presently in operation), Hamad Airport is served by domestic & international airlines offering direct & connecting flights to all parts of the globe.

-(In the future, Hamad is to occupy 29 sq.km and able to serve 50M passengers/hear.)
+In the future, Hamad is to occupy 29 sq.km and able to serve 50M passengers a year.)

-Self-Service Check-in: Of the six expedited travel options currently available, Hamad has currently five: Check-in, Bags-Ready-To-Go (locally referred to as 'Qatar Airways My Q-Tag' service), Flight Rebooking, Self-Boarding, and Baggage Recovery.
-Option 6 - to implement Document Check - is planned.
+Self-Service Check-in: Expedited travel options include Check-in, Bags-Ready-To-Go (locally referred to as 'Qatar Airways My Q-Tag' service), Flight Rebooking, Self-Boarding, Baggage Recovery. & Document Check..

-(a) The Business Class / Qatar gold card holder lounge; and (b) Oryx Lounges, which also admit economy passengers at a fee.
+(a) The Business Class / Qatar gold card holder lounge;

 The multi-level Parking garage is divided in the East & West carparks, - both of which connect to Departure level 2 of the passenger terminal.

 Present & future Airport developments: The design of the final Phase 3 expansion (the terminal's 50 percent increase to about 900K sq.meters) has been completed, and the bidding process for construction starts - involving 24 new gates (added to the current 22 'remote gates'), attached directly to the terminal - to be completed by 2017/18 - with the remainder of construction work to be completed by 2020.